-172. Uncertainty is addressed by approaches such as balance of evidence, conservative assumptions, and applying risk management measures that reduce the potential for risk scenarios involving uncertainty to lead to harm.
-If there is residual uncertainty that is important to estimating the level of risk, the Regulator will take this uncertainty into account in making decisions.

-173. Although there were no reported shedding or transmission of the GMO from patients to staff involved in the clinical trial and no documented adverse events on staff and clinicians handling/administrating the GMO from passive surveillance, there is no actual shedding data for this GMO available.
-However, as assessed in Chapter 2, even if there was shedding of the GMO, the risk from shedding is considered negligible.

-174. Overall, the level of uncertainty in this risk assessment is considered low and does not impact on the overall estimate of risk.
+- o perception processing and interpreting risk is shaped by our mental processes and social/cultural circumstances, which vary between individuals and over time. - 173.
+Uncertainty is addressed by approaches such as balance of evidence, conservative assumptions, and applying risk management measures that reduce the potential for risk scenarios involving uncertainty to lead to harm.
+If there is residual uncertainty that is important to estimating the level of risk, the Regulator will take this uncertainty into account in making decisions. - 174.
+Although there were no reported shedding or transmission of the GMO from patients to staff involved in the clinical trial and no documented adverse events on staff and clinicians handling/administrating the GMO from passive surveillance, there is no actual shedding data for this GMO available.
+However, as assessed in Chapter 2, even if there was shedding of the GMO, the risk from shedding is considered negligible. - 175.
+Overall, the level of uncertainty in this risk assessment is considered low and does not impact on the overall estimate of risk.